j-w-yun/ConceptArt/README.md

 ---

-Credit for noise algorithm, fractal algorithm, and flare algorithm in the background fragment shader (backgroundFragment.fs):
+Credit for noise algorithm, fractal algorithm, and flare algorithm used in the background fragment shader (backgroundFragment.fs):
 <br>
 xaot88, iq, and bsdbeard from www.shadertoy.com